zhaoyul/aposd-vs-clean-code/README.md

 Then I could read your comment and see what you were saying.

 ###A Tale of Two Programmers
 The bottom line here is that you and I both fell into the same trap.
-I refactored that old algorithm 18 years ago, and I thought all those function and variable names would make my intent clear -- *because I understood that algorithm*.
+I refactored that old algorithm 18 years ago, and I thought all those method and variable names would make my intent clear -- *because I understood that algorithm*.

 You wrote that code awhile back and decorated it with comments that you thought would explain your intent -- *because you understood that algorithm*.